kaijurgeit/kaijurgeit.github.io/README.md

-# Game Developer
+# Game Programmer | Unreal Engine
-I am a Game Developer with a background in Mediatechnology (M.Sc.
-TU Ilmenau) and with experience in Unreal Engine 5, C++, Python, C#, Three.js and Blender.
-I am currently publishing videos on my YouTube Channel: [youtube.com/@DevKaiUnreal](https://www.youtube.com/@DevKaiUnreal).
+I am a Game Programmer, YouTuber, and freelance Unreal Engine Lecturer with a Master’s degree in Media Technology (M.Sc., TU Ilmenau).
+With hands-on experience in Unreal Engine, C++, C#, and Python, I create intermediate-level Unreal Engine tutorials, which I share on my YouTube channel: [youtube.com/@DevKaiUnreal](https://www.youtube.com/@DevKaiUnreal).

+You can find my latest game on [itch.io/fleshedout](https://agent49.itch.io/fleshedout), created with an incredible team during a 72-hour Game Jam.
+It’s a top-down 2D adventure developed in Unreal Engine.
+Our team had four members, and I was responsible for implementing the game in Unreal.

 ## Education